Wednesday 13 May 2020

 https://youtu.be/jWBOhBsPVyE

-Q5 What does the last two lines convey?
+Q5 What do the last two lines convey?
 Does the poet regret his choice or accept it?

 Ans.
 In the last two lines poem’s theme is conveyed as the poet tells his choice of second road which was a different and difficult choice mad his life different from the life of common and ordinary people.
 The poet doesn’t certainly regret his choice.
 He accepts his choice and is confident of his decision that it will bring a substantial difference in his life.